 REGULATION

+DEA will initiate at least two publicly announced enforcement actions against unlicensed psychedelic clinic operators before end of 2026.
 As state-level psilocybin and ketamine clinic expansion accelerates without consistent DEA registration compliance, the agency faces institutional pressure to assert enforcement relevance amid rescheduling debates.
 Selective high-profile actions are standard DEA playbook during regulatory transition

 61%